WING-NUS/ELCo/README.md

 - [`unsupervised.py`](https://github.com/WING-NUS/ELCo/blob/main/scripts/unsupervised.py): Called by `emote.py`, it performs unsupervised evaluation using a frozen model pretrained on the MNLI dataset.
 On the first run, a pretrained model will be downloaded from HuggingFace to your specified `huggingface_path`.
 Ensure there's enough space available (we recommend at least 20GB).
 The results are saved at `benchmark_data/results/TE-unsup/` directory.
 This directory will be automatically created once the experiments are performed;
 - [`finetune.py`](https://github.com/WING-NUS/ELCo/blob/main/scripts/finetune.py): Also called by `emote.py`, it fine-tunes the pretrained models.
 This script saves the `classification_report` for each fine-tuning epoch and records the best test accuracy (when validation accuracy is optimized) in the `_best.csv` file at `benchmark_data/results/TE-finetune/` directory.
 This directory will be automatically created once the experiments are performed.

-# Contact 📤📥
-If you have questions or bug reports, please raise an issue or contact us directly via the email:\
-Email address: 🐿@🐰\
-where 🐿️=`yisong`, 🐰=`comp.nus.edu.sg`

 # Citations
-If you find our work interesting, you are most welcome to use our datasets/codebase. \
+If you find our work interesting, you are most welcome to try our dataset/codebase. \
-Please kindly cite our research:
+Please kindly cite our research if you have used our dataset/codebase:
 ```
-@inproceedings{ELCo2024,
+@inproceedings{ELCoDataset2024,
     title = "The ELCo Dataset: Bridging Emoji and Lexical Composition",
     author = {Yang, Zi Yun  and
     	Zhang, Ziqing and